earthspecies/beans/README.md

 If the data download and validation finish successfully, you'll see a `Validation succeeded!` message.

+Note: We verified that this setup works with SoX v14.4.2 on Ubuntu 20.04.6 LTS, torch==1.12.1, and torchaudio==0.12.1.
+If you encounter any validation issues, please check your software versions.

 ## Running the benchmark

 You can run all the baseline models by running: